 Housing costs in Piscataway are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in New Jersey.

-Piscataway is a decidedly white-collar town, with fully 86.54% of the workforce employed in white-collar jobs, well above the national average.
+Piscataway is a decidedly white-collar town, with fully 85.25% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Piscataway is a town of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Piscataway who work in office and administrative support (12.98%), management occupations (10.34%), and sales jobs (9.67%).
+There are especially a lot of people living in Piscataway who work in office and administrative support (12.50%), management occupations (12.12%), and computer science and math (10.45%).

 Also of interest is that Piscataway has more people living here who work in computers and math than 95% of the places in the US.

-The per capita income in Piscataway in 2010 was $31,941, which is lower middle income relative to New Jersey, and wealthy relative to the rest of the US.
-This equates to an annual income of $127,764 for a family of four.
+The per capita income in Piscataway in 2010 was $31,408, which is lower middle income relative to New Jersey, and upper middle income relative to the rest of the US.
+This equates to an annual income of $125,632 for a family of four.
 However, Piscataway contains both very wealthy and poor people as well.

 Piscataway is an extremely ethnically-diverse town.
 The people who call Piscataway home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Piscataway residents report their race to be White, followed by Asian.
+The greatest number of Piscataway residents report their race to be Asian, followed by White.
 Piscataway also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 10.43% of the town’s residents.
-Important ancestries of people in Piscataway include Irish, German, Polish, and English.
+People of Hispanic or Latino origin account for 11.34% of the town’s residents.
+Important ancestries of people in Piscataway include Italian, Irish, German, Polish, and English.

 The most common language spoken in Piscataway is English.
-Other important languages spoken here include Spanish and Gujarathi.
+Other important languages spoken here include Langs. of India and Spanish.